Gravel Bike cycling in the Dolomites

 Weather

-Consult the weather forecast on: www.meteo.provincia.bz.it for Trentino Alto-Adige wwwold.arpa.veneto.it/previsioni/it/html/meteo_dolomiti.php for Veneto
+Consult the weather forecast on: www.meteo.provincia.bz.it when in South Tyrol wwwold.arpa.veneto.it/previsioni/it/html/meteo_dolomiti.php when in Veneto

 Safety